Instant Pot Flageolet Beans with Lamb. A French farmhouse staple, bean stew with a lamb shank from my Instant Pot.

 - Pressure cook for 35 minutes with a natural pressure release:Lock the lid and pressure cook on high pressure for 35 minutes in an Instant Pot or other electric pressure cookers, or for 30 minutes in a stovetop pressure cooker.
 (On the Instant Pot, use the Manual or Pressure Cooking setting, and set the cook time for 35 minutes.)
 When the cooking time is over, let the pressure come down naturally.
 (If you’re in a hurry, you can quick release any remaining pressure after 15 minutes of natural pressure release.)
 Remove the lid, tilting it away from you to avoid any hot steam.

 - Shred, season and serve:Lift the lamb shank out of the pot.
 Pull and shred the lamb meat, discarding the bone and any pieces of fat or gristle.
 Stir the shredded lamb back into the pot, then stir in the ½ teaspoon black pepper.
 Serve.

-- If you use store bought chicken broth, make sure to use low sodium broth, and cut the 1 teaspoon of fine sea salt back to 1/2 teaspoon.
-(I assume you’re making homemade broth with your pressure cooker…or just using water.)
+If you use store bought chicken broth, make sure to use low sodium broth, and cut the 1 teaspoon of fine sea salt back to ½ a teaspoon.

 Keywords: Instant Pot, Pressure Cooker,